He Shou Wu Benefits & Uses

 That means there are 10 lbs. of roots to every 1 lb. of finished extract, using four-year-old roots.
 All the active constituents of the roots are concentrated to make this full spectrum extract.

 He Shou Wu must be properly prepared in order to bring about its tonic effects.
-The freshly picked tubers are sliced, stewed in black bean soup (in a proportion of 10 parts roots to 1 part black beans) until the soup is exhausted.
-The prepared roots are then dried, followed by being extracted with purified water.
+The roots are picked, chopped up, then simmered in black bean soup.
+This is done until the liquid is evaporated off or absorbed.
+Then these prepared roots are dried, followed by being extracted with purified water.
 From that this powdered extract is made.

 Serving size is one-half to one teaspoon twice per day which is about 3.5 grams.
 This can easily be mixed into water and other liquids.
 There are roughly 27-54 servings per 100-gram bag (a little over 3.5 ounces).